uptane/uptane-standard/uptane-standard.md

 * The filename and version number of the Targets metadata file.

-The Snapshot metadata MAY also list the Root metadata filename and version number.
-This is not required, particularly for implementations of {{TAP-5}}, but MAY be included in all cases for backward compatibility.
+The Snapshot metadata MAY also list the Root metadata filename and version number for the purpose of backward compatibility.
+Historically, this was a requirement in TUF, but it is no longer required and does not provide a significant security benefit.

 ### Timestamp metadata {#timestamp_meta}